Joris-Karl Huysmans: Writing career

-Huysmans's 1884 novel À rebours (Against the Grain or Against Nature or Wrong Way) became his most famous, or notorious.
+Huysmans's 1884 novel À rebours (Against the Grain or Against Nature) became his most famous, or notorious.
 It featured the character of an aesthete, des Esseintes, and decisively broke from Naturalism.
 It was seen as an example of "decadent" literature.
 The description of des Esseintes's "alluring liaison" with a "cherry-lipped youth" was believed to have influenced other writers of the decadent movement, including Oscar Wilde.

 Huysmans began to drift away from the Naturalists and found new friends among the Symbolist and Catholic writers whose work he had praised in À rebours.
 They included Jules Barbey d'Aurevilly, Villiers de L'Isle Adam, and Léon Bloy.
 Stéphane Mallarmé was so pleased with the publicity his verse had received from the novel that he dedicated one of his most famous poems, "Prose pour des Esseintes", to its hero.
 Barbey d'Aurevilly told Huysmans that after writing À rebours, he would have to choose between "the muzzle of a pistol and the foot of the Cross."
 Huysmans, who had received a secular education and abandoned his Catholic religion in childhood, returned to the Catholic Church eight years later.

 Huysmans's next book after Á rebours was the novella Un dilemme, which tells "the story of a poor working-class woman who gives birth out of wedlock.
 When her bourgeois lover, the father of the baby, dies, his heartless family members refuse to help, leaving the mother and her child destitute."
 Huysmans's next novel, En rade, an unromantic account of a summer spent in the country, did not sell as well as its predecessor.
 "The novel's originality lies in its abrupt juxtaposition of real life and dreams."